lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 ```

 The core idea is that we maintain a map of the counts of the hashtags we have
 seen so far (the variable `countByHashtag`).
-Every time we see an hashtag, we
+Every time we see a hashtag, we
 increment its counter.

 Fairly easy, right?